-Contact your pediatrician or health care professional regarding the use of this medicine in children.
+Contact your care team about the use of this medication in children.
 Special care may be needed.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.